-Coronavirus has sickened thousands of people and killed hundreds since China first announced an outbreak of the virus in Wuhan on December 30, 2019.
-In addition to the rapidly increasing human toll, the virus threatens significant disruption to the global economy in terms of both supply and demand.
+COVID-19 has sickened hundreds of thousands of people and has led to thousands of deaths since China first announced an outbreak of the virus in Wuhan on December 30, 2019.
+In addition to the rapidly increasing human toll, the virus has significantly disrupted the global economy in terms of both supply and demand.

 The Chinese government enacted severe travel restrictions in response to the virus, including a total quarantine of Wuhan (a city of 11 million) and restrictions across the region that will limit the movement of around 56 million people.
+Many other countries have followed suit since then, enacting robust internal travel restrictions and closing their borders.
 While some analysts are using the 2002 SARS epidemic as a model to predict the economic impact of the virus, it is undeniable that China’s economy is larger than it was in 2002.
 Any fallout from the virus is likely to be amplified and is already sending stocks tumbling at a much faster rate than the previous epidemic.

 As the outbreak has spread swiftly and been declared a public health emergency of international concern by the World Health Organization, analysts have already published numerous articles on how the virus will impact supply chains and global markets more broadly.
 Rather than reiterate these or focus on fear-inducing statistics, APQC wants to give you actionable guidance to help inoculate your supply chain against disruption.